joebew42/gossiping-bus-drivers-kata/README.md

        \---> Route -> Stops
 ```

-Each Driver has one Gossip.
+Each Driver has one Driver.Gossip.

 Each Route is appointed to one Driver.